lpod/lpod-docs/level0.rst

 get_root()
     Returns the root element (i.e. the top ancestor) of the document that contains the calling element.
-Returns a null value if the calling element is a root, or a free element.
+Returns the calling element itself if it's a root, or a free element.